Thames Ditton: Railway

-From Thames Ditton, it is approximately five minutes by road to the A3 (eastbound) or ten minutes to A3 (both ways).
-It is some 15 minutes to the M3 and M25 and some 35 minutes to Heathrow – these times can be severely affected by racing at Kempton Park Racecourse and/or Sandown Park.
+From Thames Ditton, it takes approximately five minutes by road to the A3 (eastbound) or ten minutes to A3 (both ways).
+It is 15 minutes to the M3 motorway and M25 and about 35 minutes to Heathrow Airport, with typical traffic.
+Despite the further distance, it can take as little as 45 minutes to reach Gatwick Airport.
+Occasionally, these times may be affected by racing at Kempton Park Racecourse and/or Sandown Park.